 Determinations as to when a question is appropriate to be posed by a party's Advisor or through the Hearing Officer shall be made at the sole discretion of the Hearing Officer.
+Supportive Measures may include, but are not limited to, the following:

-- 1. Counseling; - Extensions of deadlines or other course-related adjustments, in coordination with the relevant Faculty member; - Modifications of work or class schedules, in coordination with the relevant Faculty member and/or supervisor; - Campus escort services; - 5.
-Mutual restrictions on contact between the parties; - 6.
-Changes in work or housing locations; - 7.
-Leaves of absence; - 8.
-Increased security and monitoring of certain areas of campus; and, - 9.
-Other similar measures determined by the parties' Home Institution Title IX Coordinator(s) based on the specific facts of each case.
+- Counseling; - Extensions of deadlines or other course-related adjustments, in coordination with the relevant Faculty member; - Modifications of work or class schedules, in coordination with the relevant Faculty member and/or supervisor; - Campus escort services; - Mutual restrictions on contact between the parties; - Changes in work or housing locations; - Leaves of absence; - Increased security and monitoring of certain areas of campus; and,

+• Other similar measures determined by the parties' Home Institution Title IX Coordinator(s) based on the specific facts of each case.